Sanofi-IADC/whispr/docs/security.md

 - the `jwtFromRequest` function which tells passport-jwt where to find the JWT in the request (usually the `Authorization` header) function must be deconstructed into an object containing funcName and args properties
 - `passportJwtSecret` function should not be written in the configuration file, only the arguments are required in the `passportJwtSecret` object

+### passthrough (disable authentication)

+For debug purpose or deployability (feature flag).
+Authentication can be disable by providing to passport-multi-jwt a "passthrough":true to a given configuration

 ### Examples

 This is an example for multiple passport JWT configurations as they would be configured in Javascript.